 For people who are hard of hearing, a wide variety of technologically advanced products can make hearing easier.
-Hearing aid accessories/assistive listening devices (ALDs) can help enhance your listening experience with hearing aids.
+Hearing aid accessories and assistive listening devices (ALDs) can help enhance your listening experience with hearing aids.

 Hearing aids are sophisticated pieces of technology.
 They have a variety of features and benefits to improve your hearing.
-Hearing aid accessories are devices that are meant to complement or add additional features and abilities.
+Hearing aid accessories are devices that are meant to complement or add additional features and abilities to your hearing aids.

 If you’re new to hearing aids and don’t know what kind of accessories you can choose, here is a quick list of the most common types:

 FM and telecoil decoders

 Remote service link devices

 Most hearing aid manufacturers make products for all of these types of accessories.
 However, you will find some differences in terms of functionality and style that can better suit your needs.
 Your hearing care professional will recommend a few accessories to you depending on your individual needs.

 If you have a Widex hearing aid, there is a large selection of accessories from which to choose.
 They can also be tailored to suit your individual hearing needs.
 You can contact your local clinic and your clinician if you have any questions.
 Here is a list of the currently available Widex hearing aid accessories:

 The Remote Link device is the accessory required to have service appointments through WIDEX REMOTE CARE™.
 With Remote Link, reliable internet connection, and a smartphone, you can connect with your clinician for a remote appointment.
 Our clinician can make tuning adjustments to your hearing aids and speak with you face-to-face from their office.